What are Chronic Constipation ICD-10-CM Codes?

-If you’re looking for chronic constipation ICD codes you can use, we’d like you to know that there are only three to pick from!
-Here they are:
+If you’re looking for chronic constipation ICD codes you can use, here are some that you can use:

 Are these chronic constipation ICD codes billable?

 Yes.
-All three mentioned above chronic constipation-related ICD-10 codes are valid and billable.
+All three mentioned above chronic constipation-related ICD-10 codes are valid and billable examples used by providers during clinical encounters.

 Constipation is a condition that everyone will likely experience in their lives.
-When a person is constipated, they will have a difficult time pooping (regularly) and emptying their bowels.
-Even if someone has trouble pooping, that doesn’t mean a constipated person cannot poop.
+When a person is constipated, they will have a difficult time pooping (regularly) and bowel movement.
+Even if someone has trouble pooping, that doesn't mean a constipated patient cannot poop.
 They do, and what they release is often hard and dry, and they can either be unusually large or small.
-If the poop is large, some constipated people might feel a little pain while pooping it out.
+If the stool is large, some constipated people might feel a little pain while pooping it out, especially in cases of fecal impaction, rectal prolapse, or spasm of the colon.

-In the case of this mini-guide, patients' constipation is chronic, meaning they consistently become constipated now and then.
+In the case of this mini-guide, patients' constipation is chronic, meaning they consistently become constipated now and then, even with enough exercise, fiber-rich diet, or medications for treatment of opioid or drug-induced constipation.

 A constipated person will likely have the following symptoms besides the few we mentioned above: